VishwanathRathod/cloudscaffd01/apache-ofbiz-16.11.05/tools/documentation/ManagingMultiTenantEnv.md

 ~~~
 gradlew loadTenant -PtenantId=<tenantId> -PtenantReaders=seed,seed-initial
 ~~~
-For the given tenantId, latest entit changes and seed data will be updated.
+For the given tenantId, latest entity changes and seed data will be updated.

 ### Bulk-Update Tenant Databases